acri-st/vm-management/README.md

 ### What is the VM Management?

-The VM Management service is a microservice that manages virtual machines for projects within the DESP-AAS (Data Exchange and Service Platform - As A Service) ecosystem.
+The VM Management service is a microservice that manages virtual machines for projects.
 It provides the infrastructure and tools necessary for users to create, configure, and manage virtual machines where they develop and run their applications and models.

 The VM Management service handles:
 - **VM Provisioning** Creating and deploying virtual machines for user projects
 - **Resource Management** Allocating and monitoring compute resources (CPU, memory, storage)
 - **Lifecycle Management** Starting, stopping, and terminating VMs as needed
 - **Configuration Management** Setting up development environments and required software
-- **Integration** Working with other DESP-AAS microservices like Project Management and Storage
+- **Integration** Working with other microservices like Project Management and Storage

-This service is a critical component of the DESP-AAS Sandbox, providing the development environment where users can build and test their applications before deploying to the main DESP-AAS collaborative platform.
+This service is a critical component of the Sandbox, providing the development environment where users can build and test their applications before deploying to the main collaborative platform.

 ## Prerequisites